esdoc/esdoc/site/manual/usage/feature.md

 - This leads the motivation of documentation.
 - This inspects a missing of documentation.

-ESDoc processes only top-level class, function and variable.
+ESDoc processes only top-level class, function and variable.<br/>
-This is based on, ESDoc measures coverage by how much the document is being written out of all the processing target.
+This is based on, ESDoc measures coverage by how much the document is being written out of all the processing target.<br/>
 And, ESDoc is also to measure coverage of each module, you will have become easier to also find a missing of the document.

 For example, [this](https://doc.esdoc.org/github.com/esdoc/esdoc/source.html) is coverage of ESDoc itself.